-- Educate all CAs on logging CRC usage (number of users, resources utilized) - Educate all CAs on providing CRC programming information in a timely and thorough fashion; information needs to be posted on the CRC calendar in the notes section - Educate the Marketing Specialist(s) on providing CRC marketing information in a timely and thorough manner - Ensure the weekly CRC Assessment sheet is on the desk and ready to go the first day of every week at 8:30 a.m.; make sure it is collected at the end of the week/beginning of the next week and turned in to an Assessment Coordinator - Check the CRC calendar for events and ensure you obtain the information within a week of the event - Enter the CRC usage information, programming information, and marketing information in a database - Prepare monthly reports of the CRC usage information - Prepare semester and annual summaries of the CRC usage, CRC programming, and CRC marketing information - Analyze the data and communicate with recommendations to the CA staff and professional career staff - Maintain the CRC Assessment binders
+- Educate CAs on accurately and thoroughly collecting and logging daily CRC usage and programming information in the notes section of the CRC Outlook calendar - Educate the Marketing Specialist(s) on providing CRC marketing information in a timely and thorough manner - Ensure the CRC Assessment sheet is on the desk and ready the first day of the week (8:30 a.m.) and turning in to the Assessment Coordinator at the end of the week.
+Remind morning and afternoon CAs about the forms - Check the CRC calendar for events; ensure you obtain the assessment information within a week of the event - Enter the CRC usage information, programming information, and marketing information in a database - Prepare monthly reports of the CRC usage information - Prepare semester and annual summaries of the CRC usage, CRC programming, and CRC marketing information - Analyze the data and communicate, with recommendations, to the CA staff and professional career staff - Maintain the CRC Assessment binder/folder